N3PDF/mcnntunes/doc/source/installation.rst

 	make
 	make install

-where ``$PREFIX$`` is the installation path.
+where ``$PREFIX`` is the installation path.
 If not specified, the default prefix is ``/usr/local/``.
 If you use a Conda package manager, you may be interested in using ``PREFIX=$CONDA_PREFIX``.
 Make sure to set up your environment properly so that the Python interpreter is able to import YODA.

 In order to use the hyperparameter tuning procedure with a parallel search, you also need to install `MongoDB <https://www.mongodb.com/>`_.